Claudio Borri: Career

-As a structural engineer Borri has drawn up structural engineering designs of shell structures, wind effects on large buildings and structures (such as television towers and antennas, large roofs, tall buildings, bridges and walkways), large wind turbines and wind energy structures.

-He has also carried out technical consultancy for tribunals in Italy and Germany in cases of collapses of buildings or structural elements, affected on construction sites (construction of wind farms, tunnels, new roads).
+As a structural engineer Prof. Borri has performed several tenths of structural engineering consultancies for shell structures, wind effects on large buildings and structures (such as television towers and antennas, large roofs, tall buildings, bridges and walkways), large wind turbines and wind energy structures, either as designer, construction leader or static testing check engineer.
+He has also carried out official Official technical consultant (CTU) for trials in different courts in Italy and Germany, in cases of damages or collapses of buildings or structural elements, affected on construction sites (construction of wind farms, tunnels, new roads).

 Works

 The roof of the Stadio Olimpico in a 2024 shot.

-In 1998 Borri participated in the project of the new roof of the Olympic Stadium in Rome, taking care of the 3D dynamic analysis under the actions of turbulent winds.
+In 1989 Borri was a consultant of Prof. M. Majowiecki (designer) and participated in the project of the new roof of the Olympic Stadium in Rome, taking care of the 3D numerical dynamic-nonlinear analysis under the action of turbulent winds.

-Also in 1998 in the Santa Palomba transmitter project in Rome he was chief consulting activity in wind engineering, aerodynamics and structural design.
+In 1998 he was Chief consulting and design activity in wind engineering, aerodynamics and structural design. in the Santa Palomba transmitter and related infrastructures (cable bridges, smaller tower, etc.) project in Pomezia, Rome for the RAI (Italian Broadcasting Corp.); General contractor: Thomcast AG, Tuergi/CH; Struct.
+Engrg. by Thomcast GmbH, Mannheim).

+After 2008 (till 2018) Prof. Borri was Chief designer leading a technical group for development, construction and static testing of about 160 large sized wind turbines (82m rotor diameter, hub height 84-98m) in about 20 large wind farms in Italy (Gen. Contractor: ENERCON GmbH).
 In 2014, in the project pedestrian crossing of the Terni railway station (also known as Umbria Getaway), he deals with aerodynamic and aeroelastic tests in the wind tunnel.

-In 2021 he participated in the renovation project of the Stadio Artemio Franchi in Florence as an aerodynamics and structures consultant.
+In 2021 he participated in the renovation project of the Stadio Artemio Franchi in Florence as an aerodynamics and structures consultant..
+After 2024 Prof. is coordinating a design team for the new bridge and short viaduct by passing Asciano historic town center (Siena).